martinpihrt/OSPy/README.md

 Paired phones and immediate push notifications are managed in **Options → Mobile applications**.
 OSPy sends signed, installation-scoped events asynchronously to a separately deployed HTTPS push relay; the relay delivers them through Firebase Cloud Messaging.
 Firebase credentials and FCM device tokens are never stored in OSPy.
 See the [Mobile API v1 push notification reference](api/docs/Mobile_API_v1.md#immediate-push-notifications).

+Refresh-token rotation includes a single short recovery retry for a mobile process terminated between receiving and durably saving its replacement token, such as during a Google Play application update.
+This preserves saved connections without weakening explicit logout or administrator device revocation.

 ## Emergency administrator login recovery
 If the administrator password is unknown or access to the configured two-factor method has been lost, run the local recovery script from the OSPy directory on the Raspberry Pi or another trusted local shell: